andrasbarany/possessives-experiment-ibex/elooadaas/README.md

 - But either D or Num is fine — and null D is fine with nominative possessors

 - If presuppositions trigger object agreement, we'd expect less variation?
+  Also the suffix is not a presupposition trigger, we know this from the have-construction